metallurgical/jquery-metal-clone/README.md

 -	Jquery Library either minified or development.

 # Support #

--	norlihazmey89@gmail.com
+-	If you found a bug or something technical problem, please open an issues.
--	If you found a bug or something technical problem, please create an issues.
+-	IF the example/usage above did't clear enough, leave me some note by sending email at **norlihazmey89@gmail.com**